Stay up to date with notifications from The Independent

 Crime correspondent

-In a pointed intervention, Baroness Carr – the first lady chief justice – denounced claims that the government deserved credit for the way those involved in the riots were jailed within days over summer.
+In a pointed intervention the baroness – the first lady chief justice – also denounced claims that the government deserved credit for the way those involved in the riots were jailed within days over summer as she appeared to liken Keir Starmer to one of England’s most notorious monarchs.

-In controversial remarks on the separation of powers, she compared it to King John, who was forced to sign Magna Carta in 1215 which stopped the monarch putting themselves above the law or meddling in the courts and became the cornerstone of basic freedoms.
+In controversial remarks on the separation of powers, she cited the action over the riots as an example of how the “constitutional boundaries” between political and legal matters had been wrongly “blurred,” comparing it to King John, who in 1215 was forced to sign Magna Carta which stopped the monarch putting themselves above the law or meddling in the courts and became the cornerstone of basic freedoms.

 Keir Starmer had paid tribute to the ‘robust and swift’ criminal justice system after the riots